 CMC thickener is one of the most important excipients in the food industry, which mainly plays the role of stabilizing the food form in food processing, such as keeping the suspension slurry stable, maintaining stable cleanliness, and stabilizing the emulsion system.
 Besides, it can improve the tactile feel of food and the stability of the states of color, aroma, taste, and liquid of processed food.
 The prominent role of cmc in food industry is mainly manifested in:

-CMC thickener is all hydrophilic polymeric substances, which has a great viscosity when dissolved in water, giving the system a thick feel.
+CMC food grade is all hydrophilic polymeric substances, which have a great viscosity when dissolved in water, giving the system a thick feel.
 As the viscosity increases, the dispersion phase in the system is less likely to aggregate and coalesce, thus stabilizing the dispersion system.
-Most thickeners have the function of surfactants, which can be adsorbed on the surface of the dispersed phase, making it hydrophilic for easy dispersion in the water system.
+Most carboxymethyl cellulose in food have the function of surfactants, which can be adsorbed on the surface of the dispersed phase, making it hydrophilic for easy dispersion in the water system.
 The thickener's molecular weight distribution, concentration, the temperature of the solution, and the pH machine shear rate, can all affect the viscosity of the solution.